-At London Dental, we are proud to offer our community a variety of services to help make your smile fulfill its potential.
+At Champaign Dental, we are proud to offer our community a variety of services to help make your smile fulfill its potential.
 We offer the following restorative services:

 - Crowns and bridges

 - Root canal therapy

 Crowns and bridges are used to restore and enhance teeth that are damaged or to take the place of missing teeth.